TALL SHIP MODELS

 One important feature in tall ships is the rigging system.
 Countless sellers, if not all, simplify their ships' rigging.
 This includes the one whose tall ships are >$6,000 apiece.
 Low-end makers not only cut labor costs by using humongous deadeyes and blocks but also 'save' shipping expenses by cutting bowsprits and masts ridiculously short.

 Tall ships are difficult to make not only in their complex rigging but also realism appearance.
-One needs "soft", artistic skills to make a tall ship look tough.
+One needs artistic skills to make a tall ship look tough.
 That's why the makers who are accustomed with painted products such as warship models won't be able to convey tall ship art.
-Their tall ships look shiny and pristine like plastic toys.
+Their tall ships look shiny and pristine like toys.

 We hope that the above photos could assist you to distinguish between the 'good-looking' and the premium.
 If you have any questions, please do not hesitate to contact us.
 Our email is Services@ModelShipMaster.com or ModelShipMaster@Hotmail.com